revero/msgBoxPy/README.md

     msgBoxPy.infobox(title='Your Directory', message=myDirectory)
 ```

-Copy and paste the examples from within the msgBoxPy.py file directly into your script and call the function passing the required or optional parameters:
+Copy and paste the examples from within the msgBoxPy.py file directly into your script and call the function passing the required or optional arguments:
 ```python
 from tkinter import Tk
 import tkinter.messagebox as box